fabianhr21/FLICK/README.md

 You can obtain BIM models from all of Catalunya on the following website: https://geoportalcartografia.amb.cat/AppGeoportalCartografia2/index.html

+You can also use part of the City4CFD repository to generate CFD domains ready for simulation.
+This guideline can be used for traditional CFD solvers but this one is focused in preparing geometry for simulation with SOD2D, another repository developed by the Barcelona Supercomputing Center.

 ## Wind-NN
 The Wind-NN uses a surrogate model to predict wind behavior, the output is a normalized wind field by components.
 More info about the model in the wiki.